aashiqsworld/aeon-tracer/README.md

-# aashiq's cpu ray tracer
+# cpu ray tracer

-My CPU ray tracer, written in C++.
+A CPU ray tracer, written in C++.
 I am writing this to validate my fundamentals in linear algebra and computer graphics from the ground up.
 I will continually update it with new features.
 I am documenting my process [here](/writeup/writeup.md).
-Based on [ray tracing in one weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html#metal).
+Based on Peter Shirley's ray tracing book.

 Current features:
 - ray traced spheres
+- materials (diffused, metal, dielectric)
+- reflection/refraction
+- physically-based camera

 ### Running the ray tracer